CrypticIOI/Codecademy-BlockLetters-Beginner-Project/README.md

 using block letters, i made my name in ascii art...kinda..idk looks awesome to me so its a awesome start to an awesome journey lowkey was really fun to do

+Edit : Forgot to say ive included the hint png they gave me